 Madrid, Spain - Universidad Autónoma de Madrid

-*** If you would like to study abroad at UAM for a semester, you must first set up an advising appointment to go over the requirements of the program.
+***We are out of exchange places for 2022-2023.
+If you would like to study abroad at UAM for a semester, you must first set up an advising appointment to go over the requirements of the program.
 You can set up an appointment by emailing: firstname.lastname@example.org.

 Universidad Autónoma de Madrid